julienmoeys/macrounchained/README.md

 The later should not be seen as a stable version and may not work at all.

-Before you install the package, check in the [DESCRIPTION](DESCRIPTION)-file what is the minimum version of R needed to run this package (field "Depends", see "R (>= ...)").
+Before you install the package, check in the [DESCRIPTION][DESCRIPTION_macrounchained]-file what is the minimum version of R needed to run this package (field "Depends", see "R (>= ...)").
 For convenience, the minimum R version required has been set to R >= 3.1, so that user with an old version of R may still _try_ to install and use the package.
 The package has nonetheless not been tested on that version, but instead